 Charles G. West first arrived on the western literary scene in March, 1998 with his first novel, Stone Hand, published by Penguin under their Signet imprint.
 The book was the first of a three-book series, featuring Jason Coles, master tracker.
-The public response to those first three books called for more western fiction by West, and as of January 2014, Signet has published forty, with more to come.
+The public response to those first three books called for more western fiction by West, and as of January 2014, Signet has published forty-five.

 Inspired in his youth by great adventure authors like A.B.
 Guthrie and Vardis Fisher, West has always sought to be true to the men and women who braved the dangers of the savage frontier that was ultimately forged to become the American west.
 Novels by Charles G. West are classified as historical/westerns due to his diligent research in his subject matter, choosing to weave his fiction into the fabric of the actual places and events, being true to the times as well as the people.
 As a result, his protagonists are usually not heroes, but are often called upon to perform heroic deeds.

-Presently, the author resides in Ocala, Florida with his wife, Ronda, whose name is found on the dedicaton page of every West novel.
+Presently, the author resides in Ocala, Florida with his wife, Ronda, whose name is found on the dedication page of every West novel.